MyoHub/myosuite/docs/source/baselines.rst

 Credit
 ``````

-DEPRL
+DEP-RL
 ~~~~~

-The DEPRL baseline for the myoLeg was developed by
+The DEP-RL baseline for the myoLeg was developed by

 * Pierre Schumacher <schumacherpier@gmail.com>
 * Daniel Häufle <daniel.haeufle@uni-tuebingen.de>